UPDATED FEB 28, 2020

 Whether you want to food-hop through South End, cruise along the Catawba River, or trailblaze your way through an obstacle course, Charlotte’s got bike trails so captivating they'll shift you into a whole new gear.
 Here are our favorite spots to spin our wheels.

 Running through the heart of Charlotte, the Rail Trail is a 4.5-mile paved track that connects South End to Uptown.
 True to its name, this trail runs alongside the city’s light rail system making it an easily accessible hot spot for bars, restaurants, and cafés.
 After all, you’ll want to refuel your energy, right?
 As you’re cruising along this urban track, don’t miss the magic carpet murals and ‘Before I Die’ wall showcasing some of the Queen City’s most inspiring examples of community expression.
 Plus, with several B-cycle stations positioned along the trail, there’s no excuse to miss out on this strip of Charlotte culture.

 The Little Sugar Creek Greenway is not only a safe and scenic trail to explore but also an ongoing project to improve water quality and flood zones throughout the city.
 While this trail is still in its expansion phase, upon completion, it’ll span 20 miles extending just north of Uptown all the way down to the South Carolina state line.
-Currently, the trail is about six miles of relatively flat, paved surface.
+Cruise the completed, relatively flat paved surface on a sunny afternoon.
 Fitt Tip: there’s a restroom along the trail in case nature calls.